 So, in the most simple terms, a Business Associate Agreement (BAA) is an essential piece of documentation you must obtain from any data storage provider you work with to maintain your practice's HIPAA compliance.

-Naturally, however, simple terms don’t cover all the details you need to know when it comes to BAAs – and the details are extremely important for protecting your patient's health information.
+Naturally, however, simple terms don't cover all the details you need to know when it comes to BAAs – and the details are extremely important for protecting your patient's health information.

 With more healthcare providers than ever adopting cloud solutions (the market is expected to hit $55bn by 2025, from a base of $8bn in 2018), it has never been more crucial to understand your obligations for protecting patient data whilst working with external organizations.